All Episodes

 Thanks.

-Mark, uh, a bigger picture question for you.
+Mark, a bigger picture question for you.

-And uh that's just not gonna happen.
+And that's just not going to happen.

-And uh we have to c we see the consequences.
+And we see the consequences.

-So I was wondering what you think, and if you know what Rush thinks of uh term limits.
+So I was wondering what you think, and if you know what Rush thinks of term limits.

-We have them for presidents, why don't we have them for Congress?
+Why don't we have them for Congress?

 Right.

-I wouldn't speak for Rush, I'm not sure.
+I wouldn't speak for Rush.

 Actually, they're conservatives and liberals on both sides of this issue.